jrl-umi3218/mc_rtc/doc/tutorials/samples/sample-admittance.md

   <video src="https://seafile.lirmm.fr/seafhttp/files/421a3d60-386d-47cb-87d0-8da2dafe5494/sample-admittance.mp4" controls />
 </div>

 The following graph depicts the results of the force tracking along the gripper's `z` axis.
 Note the spike at `t=6s` corresponding to an impact between the gripper and the wall.
 About `1s` later, the force target of `-20N` is realized, and tracked for a few seconds.
 Then the pressure is released.
-You might also have noticed that the measured force is not null, even when the end-effector is not yet in contact.
-What you're seeing here is the effect of the gripper's mas on the force-sensor measurements.
-In practice, you are expected to provide calibration files for your robot to be loaded by {% doxygen mc_rbdyn::ForceSensor %} so that the gripper's effect can be ignored.

 <img src="img/admittance.svg" alt="admittance results" class="img-fluid" />